tableau/server-client-python/docs/docs/api-ref.md

 `content_url` | The path to the site.
 `admin_mode` | (Optional) For Tableau Server only.
 Specify `ContentAndUsers` to allow site administrators to use the server interface and **tabcmd** commands to add and remove users.
 (Specifying this option does not give site administrators permissions to manage users using the REST API.)
 Specify `ContentOnly` to prevent site administrators from adding or removing users.
 (Server administrators can always add or remove users.)
 `user_quota`| (Optional) Specifies the maximum number of users for the site.
 If you do not specify this value, the limit depends on the type of licensing configured for the server.
 For user-based license, the maximum number of users is set by the license.
 For core-based licensing, there is no limit to the number of users.
 If you specify a maximum value, only licensed users are counted and server administrators are excluded.
-`storage_quota` | (Optional) 	Specifes the maximum amount of space for the new site, in megabytes.
+`storage_quota` | (Optional) 	Specifies the maximum amount of space for the new site, in megabytes.
 If you set a quota and the site exceeds it, publishers will be prevented from uploading new content until the site is under the limit again.
 `disable_subscriptions` | (Optional) Specify `true` to prevent users from being able to subscribe to workbooks on the specified site.
 The default is `false`.
 `subscribe_others_enabled` | (Optional) Specify `false` to prevent server administrators, site administrators, and project or content owners from being able to subscribe other users to workbooks on the specified site.
 The default is `true`.
 `revision_history_enabled` |  (Optional) Specify `true` to enable revision history for content resources (workbooks and datasources).
 The default is `false`.